Espace Jungle de l'Aquarium de Palma

 Do you need a car in Palma?

-Not for the city: the centre is pedestrian, the metro links the airport and buses serve the beach.
-A car is only useful to explore the island, the Serra de Tramuntana and the coves at your own pace; otherwise, the Sóller train and tours are enough, and central parking is dear.
+Not for the city: the centre is pedestrian, the metro and buses serve the airport and the beach, and central parking is expensive.
+A car only becomes useful for the Serra de Tramuntana and the coves, and you can perfectly well hire one for a day or two only.

 How much does a hotel night cost in Palma?